Critical exponents of the Ising model with quenched structural disorder and long-range interactions at spatial dimension $d=3$: Computation

 \section{Computation $H_\sigma$}

-The contribution $H_\sigma$ in (\ref{bu}), (\ref{bv}) comes from the three-loop integral depicted by diagram $I_4$ in \cite{Benedetti2020,BenedettiAddendum} (see inset of Fig.~\ref{num_f4}).
+{A.\arabic{figure}} The contribution $H_\sigma$ in (\ref{bu}), (\ref{bv}) comes from the three-loop integral depicted by diagram $I_4$ in~\cite{Benedetti2020,BenedettiAddendum} (see inset of figure~\ref{num_f4}).
 As it was shown in \cite{BenedettiAddendum} it reduces to calculation of kite diagram.
-Here, we employ the same method \cite{BenedettiAddendum}, which is based on a decomposition into Hepp sectors, i.e. an ordering of Schwinger parameters that isolates $1/\epsilon$ divergences.
+Here, we employ the same method \cite{BenedettiAddendum}, which is based on a decomposition into Hepp sectors, i.e., an ordering of Schwinger parameters that isolates $1/\epsilon$ divergences.
 Considering $I_4$ in the Schwinger-parameter representation, we obtain:

 with